NASA-AMMOS/AIT-Core/doc/source/contribute.rst

 To view the documentation, open **doc/build/html/index.html** in a web browser.

-If you need to update the auto-generated documentation you can run the following command to rebuild all of the **bliss** package documentation:
+If you need to update the auto-generated documentation you can run the following command to rebuild all of the **ait** package documentation:

 .. code-block:: bash

-    $ sphinx-apidoc --separate --force --no-toc -o doc/source bliss bliss/test
+    $ sphinx-apidoc --separate --force --no-toc -o doc/source ait ait/test

 Please make sure to update the docs if changes in a ticket result in the documentation being out of date.